hashimati/Service-Requests-Offers-Microservices/README.md

     public boolean existsByUsername(String username); }
 ```
-In UserRepository, we defined two funcitons: findUserByUsername(String username) to retreive a particular user object by username and existsByUsername(String username) function which returns true if the user exist in the database or false if the user is not exist in the database.
+In UserRepository,  you two functions: findUserByUsername(String username) to retrieve a particular user object by username and existsByUsername(String username) function which returns true if the user exists in the database or false if the user does not exist in the database.

 #### Security Configuration
-Now, we are ready to work with security configuration.
-Micronaut has simplified the implementation of JWT authentication and authorization.
-To implement security we need to create your AuthenticationProvider class and configure JWT properties in application.yml file.
+Now, you are ready to work with security configuration.
+The Micronaut simplifies the JWT implementation.
+To implement security, you need to create your AuthenticationProvider class and configure JWT properties in the application.yml file.
 Before these two steps, we need to encrypt the user's password before storing it into the database.
-To acheive this goal, we will use BCryptPasswordEncoder of spring-security-crypto API to encrypt and match passwords.
+To achieve this goal, we will use the BCryptPasswordEncoder of spring-security-crypto API to encrypt and match passwords.
 ```build
 // https://mvnrepository.com/artifact/org.springframework.security/spring-security-crypto
 compile group: 'org.springframework.security', name: 'spring-security-crypto', version: '5.2.0.RELEASE'
 ```
-In BCPasswordEncoder class, we will define the BCryptPasswordEncoder bean. @Factory and @Prototype annotations are equivelant to @Configuraiton and @Bean annotations in Spring Boot.
+In the BCPasswordEncoder class, we will define the BCryptPasswordEncoder bean. @Factory and @Prototype annotations are equivalent to @Configuraiton and @Bean annotations in Spring Boot.
 ```
 src\main\java\io\hashimati\usersservices\security\BCPasswordEncoder.java
 ```